Name: Adam Bornstein

 Nutrient Timing: Where Science Meets Wishful Thinking

-Athletes have attempted to apply timing to "optimize" everything from fat burners to protein supplements and all supps in between.
-Anecdotal claims about effectiveness are easy to find; scientific backing is more elusive.
-You'd think that such a heavily studied supplement as creatine would be an exception to this rule, but until recently, there was almost no in-depth research into the effectiveness of creatine timing.
+Athletes have attempted to apply timing to "optimize" everything, and anecdotal claims about effectiveness are easy to find; scientific backing is more elusive.
+You'd think that such a heavily studied supplement would be an exception to this rule, but until relatively recently, there was almost no in-depth research into the effectiveness of creatine timing.

-The argument for taking creatine before a workout usually follows these lines: More creatine equals more ATP, the primary currency of cellular energy.
+The argument for taking creatine before a workout is usually based on this thought process: More creatine equals more ATP, the primary currency of cellular energy.
 More ATP means more power available to the muscles.
 More power means more activation of muscle fibers and more weight lifted.
 More weight means more muscle.

 On the flipside, the argument for creatine after a workout often focuses on how your muscles are depleted of nutrients after a workout, and are thus "primed" for a big influx of nutrients.
 Throw creatine in there along with your protein and carbs, and your body will supposedly soak up the powerful supplement and receive all of its benefits.